geeksblabla/geeksblabla.community/episodes/episode-0230.md

 00:30:40 - Open IP: A New Approach to Intellectual Property

-00:35:00 - Linux on the Desktop: Aworchi, Distro Hopping, and User Experience
+00:35:00 - Linux on the Desktop: Omarchy, Distro Hopping, and User Experience

 00:41:35 - The Burden of Legacy Compatibility in Windows (GTA Example)